wmurra/microSBE/scratch/notes/wip.md

 https://github.com/speice-io/marketdata-shootout/blob/master/src/sbe_runner.rs

-I wasted alot of time, I sort of just starred at the codegened rust code for a while and felt like a moron for not knowing how to use it, then I found this: "simple-binary-encoding/rust/benches" it's a perfect template example of useing the rust stubs, so I am going to read THIS and it should answer all my questions, the only odd thing is they are using criterion which I assume is a benchmarking lib so I'll just ignore those parts.
+I wasted a lot of time, I sort of just stared at the code-gen'd rust code for a while and felt like a moron for not knowing how to use it, then I found this: "simple-binary-encoding/rust/benches" it's a perfect template example of using the rust stubs, so I am going to read THIS and it should answer all my questions, the only odd thing is they are using criterion which I assume is a benchmarking lib so I'll just ignore those parts.

-ok so I adapted the benchmark to an example of just using the rust library and it makes alot more sense now
+ok so I adapted the benchmark to an example of just using the rust library and it makes a lot more sense now

 here is an actually good reference for the XML format